IlyaasK/website/content/posts/attached.md

 Be your authentic self
 your attachment needs are legitimate you will depend on the person you are closest to - it is a part of your genetic makeup a relationship should make you feel more self-confident and give you peace of mind, not the other way around.
-Is it the other way around with Nida.
+Is it the other way around with Roof.
 I think so, there is an emotional turmoil there that I do not feel with Arya.

 Books: attachment in adulthood attachment theory and close relationships